 When she was around 16 years old, she made her film debut in The Chain Invisible.
 Her most famous role was in 1927 in the film Sunrise.
 She wasn't a huge star of the day, but she made over 50 silents, so people were used to seeing her face.

 Unlike a lot of her fellow film friends, Margaret successfully transitioned into talkies and made over 20 of them.
 She even did voice dubbing work for other actresses, including Louise Brooks.

 One of Margaret's last film appearances was in one of Clara Bow's first talkies, Call Her Savage in 1932.
-She soon retired from film due to her weight gain creating problems between her and the studios.
+She soon retired from film due to her weight gain that began creating problems between her and the studios.
 She eventually moved to Pennsylvania.

 She was interred at the First Presbyterian Church of Ewing Cemetery in Ewing, New Jersey.